fede72bari/fastANN/README.md

 ## Model and Data Saving Mechanisms

-fastANN includes built-in functionalities for saving models, training data, scalers, and hyperparameters to ensure full reproducibility and ease of use.
+fastANN includes built-in functionalities for saving models, training data, scalers, hyperparameters, and learning curves to ensure full reproducibility and ease of use.

 ### **Model Saving**
 - During training, the best-performing model (based on the checkpoint monitor metric) is saved automatically.